explodinggiraffes/keyframe-server-python/README.md

 Using Python to working with ffmpeg seems to be more-or-less industry standard (e.g., [Runway](https://runwayml.com/) "Magic Tools" seem to do this).
 However, using Node.js might make scaling up easier, as Node is built from the ground-up to handle requests asynchronously.

-While not a perfomance issue per se, `static\videos\media` currently needs to be manually cleaned up.
+While not a perfomance issue per se, `static/videos/media` currently needs to be manually cleaned up.

 # Usage